FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 #### Optional packages

-Optionally you can also install these extra packages   *
+Optionally you can also install these extra packages:

 -    `libsimage-dev`, to make Coin support additional image file formats.